heartshare/LXD-Backup-Script/README.md

 Keys for Borg Repositories are saved at /etc/borg.d/keys/.

+### Wasabi

+For Wasabi you need the following:
+- Access Key
+- Secret Key
+- Bucket Name
+- Bucket Region

+### Mutt

+To use Mutt you need to have a mail server working and an available email account to be used for notifications.

+Or you can use your Gmail SMTP details.

 ### Planned

 - Pushover Support (without the attachments because Pushover only supports images)